 The College also supports professional development through the Headley Travel Fund.
 Faculty who are not eligible for the Professional Development Account (PDA) are able to apply to the Headley Travel Fund to support travel to professional meetings.
 Faculty eligible for the PDA can apply for supplemental support from the Headley Travel Fund as well.
 Since the first trip in each fiscal year must be financed through the PDA, faculty who apply for Headley Travel Funds will be asked to submit a list of expenses that have been charged to their PDA.
+Faculty with large, unencumbered balances in their PDAs will be expected to use their PDA funds to pay for additional travel.
 Application forms for the Headley Travel Fund are available on the dean of the College Web site.